Posted: 2020-01-01 Edited: 2020-01-13

 Because this article focuses on technology, it uses the well known short term "ERP" herein and refers to business information application software systems.

-The quality of ERP software determines the fates of all ERP implementation projects because of the following reasons.
+ERP software quality determines the fates of all ERP projects

 - The core quality of ERP software cannot be dramatically improved during the course of ERP implementation project.